-Coronavirus update (June 25th): All roads and trails have reopened; only two of the four visitor centers (Quarai and Gran Quivira) remain closed
+Coronavirus update (December 19th): All roads and trails are open; only one of the four visitor centers (Gran Quivira) remains closed

 Three historic sites in the sparsely-populated grasslands of central New Mexico, southeast of Albuquerque, are protected as Salinas Pueblo Missions National Monument, a relatively little-known preserve with low annual visitation.
 Centerpiece of each are the ruins of 17th century Spanish Franciscan missions, dating from the earliest period of European colonization, when the settlers began to spread Christianity to the local Tompiro and Tiwa Indians.
 The sites also have relics of ancient pueblos, mostly overgrown and unexcavated but one village is large and well preserved.
 Although all structures are ruined and have been abandoned for over 300 years (since around 1677), the general remoteness and lack of subsequent settlement in this part of the state have left the remains in excellent condition.